MarcusKLY/ENGG1340-Group-Project/README.md

 - In battle, int is used to store player and enemy hp, and array of int is used to store remain numbers of rounds of special effect players have.

-### 3. Dynamic memory management
+### Dynamic memory management

 - In battle, a dynamic int array with changing size is used to store id of items player have in each round

-### 4. File input/output
+### File input/output

 - Game data are stored in the `saves.sav` file for player to save and load game saves.
 Those files could also be delete in the game menu.
 - The wordle's predefined words are stored in `answer.txt`, and loaded during the game.

-### 5. Program codes in multiple files
+### Program codes in multiple files

-- DIfferent function are in multiple files (some examples below)
+- Functions are stored in multiple seperated files.
+Examples include:
-  - `PlayerInfo` and `ColorOption` struct,  will be declared and defined in its own header and source files, which could be used in all other sourse file.
+  - `PlayerInfo` and `ColorOption` struct,  will be declared and defined in its own header and source files, which could be used in all other sourse files.
-  - Different word output styles in `output_style.h` could be used repeatedly.
+  - Functions for different output styles, animations, colors and fonts etc. are included in `output_style.h` and `word_style.h` and could be used repeatedly and globally, without copying the same codes everytime to establish a specific format.
-  - From main game can call function `call_new_battle` in `battle.h` to start a new battle
+  - From main game, player could call function `call_new_battle` in `battle.h` to start a new battle

-## Game State Design

 ## Installation & Running the game

-1. Open the Linux/Mac Terminal and navigate to the directory where you want to download the game.
+1. On Mac/Linux computers, open the Terminal app and navigate to the directory where you want to download the game.
 2. Clone the repository using the command `git clone https://github.com/MarcusKLY/ENGG1340-Group-Project`.
 3. Change your directory to the downloaded repository using the command `cd ENGG1340-Group-Project`.
 4. Compile and start the game by running the command `make game`.